budhwarstuti/Election_Analysis/Module3_Challenge/Election_Analysis/README.md

 # **Election_Analysis_Python**

 ## **Overview of Election Audit:**
 The main purpose of this election audit analysis is to help Seth and Tom with some election data with regards to candidates and counties to complete the audit.
+This include:
-This includ        * Total number of votes cast.
+* Total number of votes cast.
 * List of candidates who received votes.
 * Vote count and vote percentage for all candidates.
 * Winning candidate with his/her vote count and vote percentage.